 God’s deliverance.
 He delivers us FROM and OUT of the snare of the fowler.
 First, God delivers you FROM the snare of the fowler and keeps you from getting ensnared.
 What does God use?
 Usually, he uses things that we don’t even like an interruption just when you’re getting ready to do something wrong.
 Or a phone call or uninvited company dropping by when you thought you were going to get to be all alone.
 God sometimes uses car failure – a dead battery or even a flat tire and even sickness at times.
 He uses many devices to keep you from getting into the snare of the fowler.
 That’s why some Christians are always broke because He knows that it’s the only way to keep them out of trouble.
 God uses your failures, illnesses, heartaches, poverty and grief to keep your soul from being ensnared by the fowler.

 God also uses the strength of your commitment and your decision to be obedient in order to deliver you from the snare of the fowler.
-That’s how He delivered Joseph from committing adultery with Potiphar’s wife in the book of Genesis.
+That’s how He stopped Joseph from committing adultery with Potiphar’s wife in the book of Genesis.
 When she tried to seduce him, he cried out, “How can I do this great sin against God?”
 His commitment to obey God saved him from the snare of the fowler.
 Saving you from the snare.
 God also has ways of saving you, once you’re already IN the snare of the fowler.
 Thank God.
 You and I both know what it’s like to have been caught in the nets of the devil.
 We’ve not only seen it spread on our path, but we’ve taken in it.
 We know a little of being in the cage because we’ve been on the inside of the fowler’s cage, even since knowing the Lord.

 The fowler’s hands have had our necks in a choke hold and it’s only been the grace of God that we haven’t been destroyed, you and I. Christians think about the goodness of God.
 When in an hour of weakness, you’ve come into the snare and the hand of God has brought you out of it.
 He’s done it before, and you have His word that He’ll do it this time as well.
 You might be discouraged.
 You’re a backslider and you can’t imagine being out of the net.
 You’ve been caught up in its folds for such a long time now.
 God’s still going to restore you and you’ll be brought out of what you’ve fallen in – God is going to number you amongst His people.
 “Surely He shall deliver THEE from out of the snare of the fowler.”